MFA Program in Creative Writing

 A three-year course of study

-The M.F.A. at Vanderbilt is a two-year program requiring four semesters of graduate work in writing workshops and seminars.
+The M.F.A. at Vanderbilt is a three-year program requiring four semesters of graduate work in writing workshops and seminars.
 Students enroll in a workshop and two seminars during each of their first three semesters.
 Then during the final semester, they work intensively on a creative thesis.
 The thesis is a substantial piece of creative writing: a novel, a collection of short stories or creative non-fiction, or a collection of poems.
 During their third years, students work to refine their thesis and deepen their writing along a more independent course of study.

 Second-year students may teach an introductory creative writing workshop in their genre.